brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 ![Wheelwriter](/assets/images/cadetwriter-1.jpg)

-The Cadetwriter provides a functional I/O simulation of the 1620 typewriter, including some cleverness around the font issues needed to obtain peculiar characters that were used in the 1620 days.
+The Cadetwriter provides a functional I/O simulation of the 1620 typewriter, including some multi-strike cleverness around the font issues needed to obtain peculiar characters that were used in the 1620 days.
 However, Cadetwriter doesn't attempt to replicate the 1620-era hardware.
 In order to avoid re-hashing any of the excellent work done by the Cadetwriter team, I'm going to focus my analysis/documentation